-Okinawa The Roots of Goju Ryu Karate
+Origins of Karate Do and Okinawa The Roots of Goju Ryu

 The roots of Goju Ryu Karate can be traced directly back to Okinawa, which was called Ryukyu until 1870.
 In 1871 this small island officially became a prefecture of Japan.